 Porcine hemagglutinating encephalomyelitis virus PHEV diverged from HCoV-OC43 and BCoV 100 to 200 years ago.
 BCoV has crossed species to infect many ruminants.

-Other phylogenetic studies suggest that the porcine alpha-coronavirus TGEV resulted from cross species transmission of a canine coronavirus.
+Other phylogenetic studies suggest that the porcine alphacoronavirus TGEV resulted from cross species transmission of a canine coronavirus.

-A bat coronavirus, HKU2, was shown to cross species to cause gastroenteritis in pigs (swine acute diarrheal syndrome) [SADS].
+A bat coronavirus, HKU2, was shown to cross species to cause gastroenteritis in pigs (swine acute diarrheal syndrome [SADS].

-PDCoV, a cause of swine diarrhea, is classified as a delta-coronavirus, a genus of avian viruses.
+PDCoV, a cause of swine diarrhea, is classified as a deltacoronavirus, a genus of avian viruses.
 PDCoV appeared to cross from avian to mammalian species, using APN as a receptor.
+In addition to their ability to cross species, coronaviruses readily undergo recombination.